lud/nvir/guides/var-reading/the-env-functions.md

 ## Requiring a variable

 To fetch a variable, call `env!/2` with the variable name and an optional caster.
-The built-in casters are described later in this document.
+A caster is either a built-in caster (given as an atom) or a custom caster.
+See later for a description of both.

 ```elixir
 env!("PORT", :integer!)